HangingBallsack/Notes/INF226_notes.md

 - Thread safety
 - Security

-If you pas reference to a mutable object, you give permission to mutate the object.
+If you pass reference to a mutable object, you give permission to mutate the object.
-If you receive a reference to a mutable object, you must accept that it mutates beyond your control
+If you receive a reference to a mutable object, you must accept that it mutates beyond your control.

 - Passing a reference only gives "read access"
 - When receiving a reference you can safely test for invariants
 - Thread safety for free

 **Never Date in Java**
-The Date class i mostrly deprecated and should never be used.
+The Date class i mostly deprecated and should never be used.
-Use java.time.Instant - which is better *(and immutable)*
+Use `java.time.Instant` - which is better *(and immutable)*

 The **final** keyword for variables mean:
 - The reference cannot be changed after initialisation
 - Any constructor must initialise the field
-- Declaring class final is **not** enough ot make it safe
+- Declaring class final is **not** enough to make it safe

-## The ```null``` reference
+## The `null` reference
-null can mean:
+`null` can mean:
 - No element was found (maps)
 - No parameter was present (getting parameters from HTTP requests)
 - This is a left value, when right is null in Either

   Easy to forget null checks

-### NullPointerExceptions
+### `NullPointerExceptions`
 Oftens leads to unexpected control flow:
-- When the exceptions is "throws", execution races back up the stack.
+- When the exceptions is "`throws`", execution races back up the stack.
-- Can be caught by catch (Exception ...) clauses
+- Can be caught by `catch (Exception ...)` clauses
 - ... or crash the thread / program

 # <font color=red>Privacy: GDPR - 18</font>